-The late artist Ralph McQuarrie (1929-2012) left an indelible impact on much of today's most popular science fiction.
-Without him, Darth Vader wouldn't have worn a mask, C-3PO wouldn't have been C-3PO, and Star Wars might never have been made at all.
-Let's take a look at a man whose contributions to the Star Wars universe—and to the science fiction pantheon in general—can't be overestimated.
+The art of Ralph McQuarrie (1929-2012) left an indelible impact on countless iconic movies, and much of today's most popular science fiction.
+Without McQuarrie, Darth Vader wouldn't have worn a mask, C-3PO wouldn't have been C-3PO, the Ark of the Convenant in Raiders of the Lost Ark might have looked very different, and Star Wars might never have been made at all.
+Let's take a look at a man whose contributions to the Star Wars universe—and to the science fiction and fantasy pantheon in general—can't be overestimated.
 Here are 11 fascinating facts about the artist who made the Star Wars universe shine so bright.

 Star Wars: A New Hope was the first feature film he ever worked on